Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/frame/subtract.md

 # Subtract

-Until now we have two rectangles which are generated within the same file but to build a frame from this we need to combine them.
+Until now, we have two rectangles which are generated within the same file but to build a frame, we have to combine them.

 ## Grouping statements

-The first step is to bundle the rectangles into a group with curly brackets `{}`.
+The first step is to bundle the rectangles into a *group* with curly brackets `{}`.
 So let's put some around the frame's rectangles.

 [![test](.test/group.svg)](.test/group.log)